 Literacy is taught daily, following the National Curriculum.
 In reading, children have a dedicated lesson where they are taught VIPERS skills (Vocabulary, Inference, Predictions, Explanation, Retrieve, Summarise/Sequence).
-This includes guided reading sessions, reading for information and DEAR time (Drop Everything And Read) reading for pleasure.
+This includes guided reading sessions, reading for information and DEAR time (Drop Everything and Read) reading for pleasure.
 In literacy, the children are taught writing skills, through a range of genres with different degrees of formality.
-Handwriting and spellings are taught regularly.
+Handwriting and spellings are taught regularly throughout the week.